Quebec’s Fins, Feathers & Fall Colours

 -

-Night one is spent at the XX Hotel in Québec City, immersed in vibrant history and striking architecture; the perfect gateway to our autumn adventure.
+Night one is spent at the Cofortel Hotel in Québec City, perfectly located near the airport for easy access.

-As we move North, we settle into a mountain home near La Malbaie, tucked among glowing fall foliage; a quiet, restorative base surrounded by autumn colour.
+As we move North, we settle into a mountain home near Baie-Saint-Paul, tucked among glowing fall foliage; a quiet, restorative base surrounded by autumn colour.
 There will be shared bathrooms during this portion of the itinerary.

 We then round our trip at the historic Tadoussac Hotel.
 Perched above the St. Lawrence since 1864, this iconic wooden hotel, one of the oldest in Canada, has long served as a gateway to the whale-rich waters and storied landscapes of Québec’s North Shore.